 I welcome graduate students interested in doing research in any of my specialty areas, and offer the opportunity to join my fieldwork projects.

 - 2450/2450H The World of Pompeii

 - 3410 Roman Art and Archaeology

 - 4460/7460 Roman Sculpture

 - 8420 Seminar in Roman Art and Archaeology

 - 8440 Ancient Topography (Topography of Rome)

-Marks, R. and Mogetta, M. (eds.) in progress.
-Domitian’s Rome and the Augustan Legacy.
-Proceedings of the International Conference held at the University of Missouri, Columbia (September 1-2 2017)
+Marks, R. and Mogetta, M. (eds.) in press.
+Domitian’s Rome and the Augustan Legacy (University of Michigan Press)

-Mogetta, M. forthcoming.
+Mogetta, M. 2019.
 “Monumentality, Technological Innovation, and Identity Construction in Roman Republican Architecture: The Remaking of Cosa, post-197 BCE.”
-In F. Buccellati, A. Gass, S. Hageneuer, S. van der Heyden and F. Levenson (eds.), Size Matters - XXL Projects in the Ancient World
+In F. Buccellati, S. Hageneuer, S. van der Heyden, and F. Levenson (eds.), Size Matters - Understanding Monumentality Across Ancient Civilizations, 241-68.
+Bielefeld: Transcript